guihaojin/code-snippets/README.md

-# Cool Ruby
+# Code Snippets

-A collection of cool Ruby code snippets.
+A collection of cool code snippets.